lucivpav/cwg/README.md

 * Place TagManager folder into *frontend* folder

 ## Words
-* Use parantheses to group multiple characters together.
+* Use parentheses to group multiple characters together.
 This will add definition of such words into the sheet.

 ## Command line worksheet generation
 ### Show usage